About this Collection

 What are stressors and how do I avoid or minimize them?

 One approach to identifying if your activity may affect migratory birds is to look at common stressors.
 Stressors are any alteration of or addition to the environment that have an adverse impact.
 For migratory birds, stressors include vegetation alteration, vegetation removal, ground disturbance, structures, noise, light, chemicals, and human presence.
 There are often beneficial practices that can be incorporated into planning and implemented during the construction, operation, and maintenance activities that avoid and minimize the injury and killing of migratory birds.
+Beneficial practices guidance and resources can be found in our library of activity-related beneficial practices.
+Additional resources can also be found on the Beneficial Practices page of the Avian Knowledge Network.

 What data and tools are available to identify species in my area?